scrapy/scrapy/docs/topics/loaders.rst

 ====================================

 To use an Item Loader, you must first instantiate it.
-You can either instantiate it with an dict-like object (e.g. Item or dict) or without one, in which case an Item is automatically instantiated in the Item Loader constructor using the Item class specified in the :attr:`ItemLoader.default_item_class` attribute.
+You can either instantiate it with a dict-like object (e.g. Item or dict) or without one, in which case an Item is automatically instantiated in the Item Loader constructor using the Item class specified in the :attr:`ItemLoader.default_item_class` attribute.